 Understanding NTRP ratings

-Ratings are a great solution for tournament acceptance and seeding.
-In non-elimination formats, ratings are a great way to group players of similar ability together in round-robin groups and compass draws.
+As a result, ratings are a great solution for tournament acceptance and seeding.
+In non-elimination formats, ratings can be used to are a great way to group players of similar ability together in round robin groups and compass draws.